legal-hkr/comfychair/README.md

   - Create connections by tapping an output socket and then an input socket
   - Target sockets glow when compatible during connection creation
   - Delete connections via node context menu or by selecting and deleting
-  - Selected nodes highlight all their connections
+  - Selected nodes highlight connections with animated flowing segments
+  - Connected slot circles enlarge and color-code when highlighted
 - **Node attribute editing**:
   - Side sheet editor for node parameters (tap nodes to edit)
   - Numeric steppers with floating labels, range hints, and increment/decrement buttons